autifyhq/autify-javascript-snippets/content/en/snippets/others/xhr_get_post.md

 weight: 10
 ie_support: true
 ---
-Use these snippets when you want to send a HTTP request to an API endpoint.
+Sends a GET / POST request to the specified API endpoint.

-The values set in the header and body are examples.
-The actual values depend on the specification of the API being requested.
-Please set appropriate values.
+Since these codes are samples, please set appropriate values for the header and body according to the specifications of the API to be requested.

 <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest" target="_blank">XMLHttpRequest</a> is used to send HTTP requests.